Asmit159/intelligent-loan-risk-engine/README.md

   - Interest rate
   - EMI options under affordability constraints

-The system is intentionally built using **logistic regression**, following principles from **Andrew Ng’s Supervised Machine Learning course**, with a strong focus on **interpretability, safety, and business realism**.
+The system is intentionally built using **logistic regression**, with a strong focus on **interpretability, safety, and business realism**.

 ---